Background

 Vocabulary

-- domestic servants: Paid employees who work in the home and do housework, including cooking, cleaning, and taking care of children.
+- domestic workers: Paid employees who work in the home and do housework, including cooking, cleaning, and taking care of children.

 Discussion Questions

 - What appliances are advertised and what do they do?
-How would these items change life in the home?
+Why would someone want this for their home?

 - This ad suggests buying household appliances for women as Christmas gifts.
 What does this imply about the role of women and what they did with their time?
 How do you think women felt about receiving such gifts?